Skip to Content

 Looking for a place to stay in Cyprus?

 Stay with The Nomadic Boys… Dear darling readers, you read right: we're offering up our place on Airbnb.
 You can live with us in our stunning apartment and get the true local experience.
-We've recently done up our place so it's super stylish, modern, with seaside views, a communal pool, and just a few minutes' drive to some of the best beaches in the world!
+We've recently done up our place so it's super stylish, and modern, with seaside views, a communal pool, and just a few minutes' drive to some of the best beaches in the world!

 Find out more